 Nestled in Chicago’s swanky Gold Coast neighborhood, Adalina is an Italian restaurant with a purpose.
-Purpose in their menu, where rack of lamb and grilled fish shine alongside fresh, handmade pasta.
+Purpose in their menu, where a rack of lamb and grilled fish shine alongside fresh, handmade pasta.
 Purpose in their tech stack, where they have consolidated multiple platforms into one tech partnership.
 And purpose in their approach to staffing and labor management, creating data-informed schedules and automating the clock-in process.

 Among Adalina’s staff, there is a culture of caring.
-Beyond being servers, dishwashers, line cooks, the team at Adalina are people outside of the restaurant.
+Beyond being servers, dishwashers, and line cooks, the team at Adalina are people outside of the restaurant.
 “We want to create a safe environment and show our staff we care about them,” says Adalina General Manager Peter Lopez.
 “We care about their personal lives, too.”

 See how Adalina gets it done with these six scheduling tips.

 People are the backbone of the restaurant industry.
 Excellent service happens as a result of people being equipped with the right skills and tech to do their job well.
 These people come from all different backgrounds, education levels, and tech-savviness.
 Any technology that actually makes these peoples’ lives easier takes those differences into account.

 For Adalina, it was a priority to find tech that would be easy to use for staff members of all ages.
 It matters not just behind the scenes when staff members are independently viewing their schedule and swapping shifts but also on the floor.
 Uncomplicated restaurant POS technology means orders get in faster and servers get back to connecting with their guests.

 2. Automate clock-in enforcement